 Ultrasound does not involve radiation, has no known side effects, and doesn’t typically require pets to be sedated or anesthetized.
 The hair in the area to be examined usually needs to be shaved so the ultrasonographer can obtain the best result.

-To schedule a consultation or to learn more about our ultrasound services, call us at (260) 244-5626.
+To schedule a consultation or to learn more about our ultrasound services at our Columbia City location, call us at (260) 244-5626.

 Explore Our Complete List of Veterinary Services in Columbia City, IN

 - Parasite Prevention